sasasavic82/mockingbird/README.md

 ## Running the Mockingbird service and hitting Postman requests
 ![Alt text](./docs/mockingbird_demo.png)

-## Mockingbird store layers
+## Mockingbird source layers
 Mockingbird allows you to specify a `source layer` that enables loading simulation data from locations other than the `body` property.
-Supported source types currently are `body` and `store`, which is a locally loaded `JSON` payload.
+Supported source types currently are `body`, and `store`, which is a locally loaded `JSON` payload.
 In the coming release, we will support proxying `http` calls to other services.

 ```
 	"settings": {